Singing tales of the glorious Mughal era, Badshahi Mosque Lahore – a wonder of Pakistan, serves as a landmark even after 351 years.

 The grand Badshahi Mosque’s courtyard can accommodate up to 100,000 people.

-If you have ever visited Lahore, then you may have been able to spot the mosque because of the four octagonal three-story minarets – four major and four minor, erected at the corners of the mosque.
+If you have ever visited Lahore, then you may have been able to spot the mosque because of the four octagonal three-storey minarets – four major and four minor, erected at the corners of the mosque.
 Each minaret has a height of 176 feet and 4 inches and has been crowned with a marble canopy at the top.

 Museum of the Mosque

 Holding several wonders to itself, the Badshahi Mosque also houses a museum, one of the best museums in Lahore, which makes it not only significant for tourists visiting the grandeur of architecture, and also culturally and religiously important for the people of Pakistan.

 The museum located at the mosque entrance is known to preserve the hair strands of Prophet Muhammad (PBUH) and His son-in-law Hazrat Ali (RA).
 This holds religious importance for Muslims and they keep an emotional attachment towards it.